IBM-Cloud/docs/services/ContinuousDelivery/index.md

  * To create and configure a continuous delivery toolchain from a template, in the "Starting from a toolchain template" section, click **[Start here](#starting_from_a_toolchain_template)**.
 The toolchain integrates tools for planning, developing, deploying pipelines, and managing your applications.
 You can always add or remove tools from your toolchains.
  * If you already have toolchains, in the "Starting from a toolchain template" section, click **View your toolchains**.
 For more information about working with toolchains, see [Using toolchains](/docs/services/ContinuousDelivery/toolchains_using.html){: new_window}.

 **Tip**: Pipelines are managed by toolchains.
+You can add a pipeline to an existing toolchain.
 If you create a pipeline and don't have any existing toolchains, a toolchain with a default name will be created for you.
 With the toolchain, you can expand the capabilities of your pipeline by integrating with other tools and services.

 ##Starting with a pipeline
 {: #starting_with_a_pipeline}